 - 1 can (6 ounces) crabmeat, drained, flaked and cartilage removed

 - 1/2 cup (2 ounces) provolone cheese, shredded

-- Melt 1 tablespoon butter in a skillet over medium heat; add half of the egg mixture.
+- Melt 1 tablespoon butter in a small skillet over medium heat; add half of the egg mixture.
 As eggs set, lift edges, letting uncooked portion flow underneath.
-When eggs are set, spoon half of the crab, asparagus and provolone cheese over one side; fold omelet over filling.
+When the eggs are set, spoon half of the crab, asparagus and provolone cheese over one side; fold omelet over filling.
 Cover and let stand for 1-2 minutes or until cheese is melted.
 Repeat for second omelet.
 Yield: 2 servings.